RaaLabs/TimeSeries.Lora/README.md

-# TimeSeries.Lora
+# Connector.Lora

 This document describes the Connectors.Lora module for RaaLabs Edge.

 ## What does it do?

-Connector.Lora receives MQTT topics from the TTI stack.
-The payloads are of JSON type where the body contains a raw data string on HEX format (`frm_payload`) and a decoded payload on human readable format (`decoded_payload`).
+Connector.Lora receives MQTT topics from the TTI stack on a serialized JSON format.
+Deserialized payloads contains a raw data string on HEX format (`frm_payload`) and a decoded payload on human readable format (`decoded_payload`).
 In short, relevant attributes in the payload are

 ```json
 {